dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-Last, we can access our Equipped FlatBuffer union.
+Last, we can access our `Equipped` FlatBuffer `union`.
 Just like when we created
-the union, we need to get both parts of the union: the type and the data.
+the `union`, we need to get both parts of the `union`: the type and the data.

-We can access the type to dynamically cast the data as needed (since the union
+We can access the type to dynamically cast the data as needed (since the
-only stores a FlatBuffer table).
+`union` only stores a FlatBuffer `table`).

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp